-If you have pinkeye, or your child has it, you may be tempted to rush to a doctor right away.
-But that may not be necessary.
+If you or your child has pinkeye, you may be tempted to rush to the doctor right away.
+But you might not have to.

-Allergies, viruses, or bacteria can cause pinkeye, which is also called conjunctivitis.
+Allergies, viruses, and bacteria can cause pinkeye, which is also called conjunctivitis.
 It makes one or both of your eyes red and itchy.
 The affected eye will drain a lot or have a white or yellowish discharge.
-The symptoms may last a week or 10 days, maybe longer, but they usually go away without your having to go to the doctor.
+The symptoms may last a week or 10 days, maybe longer, but they sometimes go away without medical treatment.

-There are some easy steps you can take to ease the symptoms of pinkeye.
+There are some simple steps you can take to feel better, no matter what’s causing your pinkeye.

 When to See a Doctor

 It also could be a different type of allergic reaction.
-If there’s no sign of relief after you’ve tried home remedies for a few days, call your pediatrician or your family’s eye doctor.
+If your eye isn’t better after you try home remedies for a few days, call your doctor.

-You also should check with a doctor if these are among the symptoms:
+You also should check with your doctor if you have:

-If pinkeye has invaded your home, there are steps you should take to help keep it from spreading to everyone else.
+If pinkeye has invaded your home, take steps to help keep it from spreading to everyone else.
 The two most important things for everyone in your household to remember are:

 - Try not to touch your eyes.

-It’s also helpful to change towels and pillowcases often, and use hot water when you wash them.
+It’s also helpful to change towels and pillowcases often, and wash them in hot water.
 Never share towels or pillows with someone who has pinkeye.